finos/symphony-bdk-java/docs/spring-boot/core-starter.md

 ## Installation

-The following listing shows the `pom.xml` file that is created when you choose Maven:
+The following listing shows the `pom.xml` file that has to be created when using Maven:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0"